philz-stizles/youverify-backend/README.md

 - Customer Service: Manages customer creation, read requests as well as updates.
 - Product Service: Manages product creation, read requests as well as updates.
 For this demo, the product service is responsible for sending the order to the order service.
-- Order Service: Manages
+- Order Service: Manages orders and forwards them to the payment service for payment.
-- Payment Service:
+- Payment Service: This service processes or orders from the order service and validates payment.
+  It then moves processed transactions off to the Worker for processing.
 - Worker: A service worker that listens for published payments from the payment service and the stores them in the database.